 Digitization of banking means easier, more convenient, faster and cheaper international banking services.
 In today’s finance industry even unbanked customers; underbanked customers and customers rejected by traditional banks can avail themselves of excellent financial services provided by FinTech businesses, challenger banks and EMIs as well as forward-thinking traditional banks that have managed to adapt with developing banking technology.

 The Effect of FinTech on Payments

 In the past payments were made by visiting a high street bank branch or finding a card reader of some kind to make the payment.
 Making an international payment was even more complex, costly and slow.
-Since the advent of FinTech there are multiple payment options available which are faster, more convenient and cheaper than in the past.
+Since the advent of FinTech there are multiple payment options available that are faster, more convenient and cheaper than in the past.
 As payments are a major part of banking FinTech’s impact has been significant to the entire financial industry.

 PayPal was one of the first companies to offer convenient, straightforward payments as early as 2002.
-Thanks to the innovations of FinTech and ecommerce making online purchases at the click of a button is an everyday event in most people’s lives.
+Thanks to the innovations of FinTech and eCommerce making online purchases at the click of a button is an everyday event in most people’s lives.
 FinTech makes online transactions seamless with technology that automatically calculates and converts currencies when the purchase is international; calculates and deducts/adds fees and approves the transaction.

 The Effect of FinTech on Forex

 With the help of FinTech, Forex companies and money transfer businesses were able to save transaction fees and appeal to customer needs that were not being met by traditional banks.
 The value of Forex companies and money transfer companies rocketed thanks to FinTech solutions they could offer customers.